Logic MT24, Gödel's completeness theorem

 \[(\phi[x _ m / x _ i])[x _ i / x _ m]\]

 is defined and equal to $\phi$.
-The effect of the substitutions is to replace the free offences of $x _ i$ in $\phi$ with $x _ m$ then revert them to $x _ i$ (which doesn’t create new bound occurrences because only the free occurrences of $x _ i$ were substituted by $x _ m$).
+The effect of the substitutions is to replace the free occurences of $x _ i$ in $\phi$ with $x _ m$ then revert them to $x _ i$ (which doesn’t create new bound occurrences because only the free occurrences of $x _ i$ were substituted by $x _ m$).

 So by A4 with $t = x _ i$ and MP, we obtain $\Sigma \vdash (\phi[x _ m / x _ i])[x _ i / x _ m] = \phi$, and $c$ does not appear in the proof.